thecartercenter/nemo-docs/content/formsoverall/formsoverall.rst

 Forms have 3 different status:

 - **Live**: form is available for enumerators to download and submit responses.
 Only minor changes to the form are permitted like form name, question title and hints.
 - **Paused**: form is not available for enumerators to download and submit responses.
-Only minor changes to the form are permitted like form name, question title and hints.
+Like live status, minor changes are permitted.
 - **Draft**: form is not available for enumerators to download and all changes are permitted.

 Action icons